 Ultimately the only test of how well you've invested your time and money is how many paying clients you get for your marketing efforts.
-The beauty of using digital marketing to get your law firm more clients is that everything is measurable.
+The beauty of digital marketing for law firms is that everything is measurable.

 Your Marketing Mindset

 Small law firms tend not to have marketing departments.
 You may even palm it off onto a junior member of staff who has far better things to be doing (and things that they are far better at doing).

 Understand that your marketing is an important function.
 Invest more in it and you'll get more.

 How to market your small law firm

 Here are some of the common mistakes that you should do or avoid when marketing your small law firm.

 This bit is quite simple, and great fun if you like Maths.